infracloudio/rust-acorn/tutorial.md

 1. Using Acorn platform dashboard.
 2. Using CLI

-The Acorn Dashboard way is the easiest one where, in just a few clicks you can deploy the Mastodon on the platform and start using it.
+The Acorn Dashboard way is the easiest one where, in just a few clicks you can deploy the Rust Feedback app on the platform and start using it.
 However, if you want to customize the application use the CLI option.

 ## Deploying Using Acorn Dashboard